Shopify vs Magento: Which eCommerce Platform Should You Choose?

 Shopify

 Shopify excels in ease of use thanks to its fully hosted, all-in-one model.
-The platform is designed so that anyone, even with zero technical experience can build and manage an online store.
+The platform is designed so that anyone, even with zero technical experience, can build and manage an online store.
 With a clean, intuitive admin interface, fast operations, and a smooth setup process, you get a truly user-friendly experience.
-While advanced customization is limited to what the platform and its app ecosystem allow, Shopify is perfect for businesses that want to launch quickly.
+While advanced customisation is limited to what the platform and its app ecosystem allow, Shopify is perfect for businesses that want to launch quickly.

 Magento

 Compared to Shopify, Magento is generally considered less user-friendly because it doesn’t come with pre-built infrastructure.
-However, the big advantage of its open-source nature is virtually unlimited customization and complete control over the website.
+However, the big advantage of its open-source nature is virtually unlimited customisation and complete control over the website.
 This means the initial setup requires technical expertise.
 Although the flexibility creates complexity initially, once set up, users often find the admin panel intuitive and easy to use.

 3. Design & Templates - Shopify